j-siderius/AI4R_RELBot_experimentalWindows/README.md

 ## Step 3: Launch Controller Nodes on the RELBot

-Prebuilt ROS 2 packages for the FPGA and Raspberry Pi controllers are provided.
+Prebuilt ROS 2 packages for the FPGA and Raspberry Pi controllers are provided with your RELBot hardware.
 Report hardware issues for a replacement; software bugs will be patched across all robots.

 **Terminal 1:**
 ```bash